 • Before the Interview

-Research the Company.
-Researching the company allows you to get an understanding of your audience so you can best tailor your answers in an interview.
+Research the company.
+Researching the company allows you to get an understanding of your audience so you can customize your interview answers to their values and interests.
 It is hard to make the argument that you’re the best candidate for the position if you don’t know about the place you’d be working at!

-• Places to look: Job Posting, Company Website, Handshake, LinkedIn, Glassdoor, Talk with Alumni
+• Places to look: Job boards, company websites, Handshake, LinkedIn, Glassdoor, conversations with alumni

 Practice for the interview.
 By anticipating types of questions and practicing your responses, you will be better prepared to articulate your skills and strengths during an interview.
 Forms of practicing: